 So, what could be better than crafting a sofa that perfectly suits you and your habits?
-Offering more than a thousand iterations, our Tailored by OKA custom-made seating range is an invitation to individuality.
-The selection comprises nine classic styles in a variety of sizes, complete with a choice of legs, and a wide range of colour and fabric options, including two new ‘clever’ fabrics: velvet and linen.
+Offering more than a thousand iterations, our Tailored by OKA made-to-order seating range is an invitation to individuality.
+The selection comprises several classic styles in a variety of sizes, complete with a choice of legs, and a wide range of colour and fabric options, including two new ‘clever’ fabrics: velvet and linen.
 Both have been innovatively designed to look and feel just as luxurious as the natural materials, but with the benefit of greater durability.

 In the words of our Co-Founder Sue Jones, one of the most gratifying things is “seeing how the sofas have lent a personal touch to homes all over the country”, so we set out to show this to you, too.
 Read on to discover how three fans of OKA designed their ideal custom sofas.

 “I wanted my home to feel like a story, so you could really go from one room to the next and have a new experience, without it feeling jarring,” says fashion journalist and broadcaster Louise Roe, who renovated her London townhouse last year.
 To achieve the synergy she desired, she wove her “very traditional English” style throughout the space, using complementary colour palettes, textures and materials to create a cohesive feel.